-SYMBICORT is a registered trademark of the AstraZeneca group of companies. ©2019 AstraZeneca.
-All rights reserved.
-US-25695 1/19 $SYMBICORT^{\textcircled{B}}$ (budesonide and formoterol fumarate dihydrate) Inhalation Aerosol, for oral inhalation use BRIEF SUMMARY of PRESCRIBING INFORMATION.
+$\textbf{SYMBICORT}^{\textcircled{\tiny{\textbf{B}}}} \text{ (budesonide and formoterol fumarate dihydrate)}$ Inhalation Aerosol, for oral inhalation use BRIEF SUMMARY of PRESCRIBING INFORMATION.
 For full Prescribing Information, see package insert.
 INDICATIONS AND USAGE Treatment of Asthma SYMBICORT is indicated for the treatment of asthma in patients 6 years of age and older.

-SYMBICORT should be used for patients not adequately controlled on a long-term asthma-control medication such as an inhaled corticosteroid (ICS) or whose disease warrants initiation of treatment with both an inhaled corticosteroid and long-acting beta,adrenergic agonist (LABA) Important Limitations of Use:
+SYMBICORT should be used for patients not adequately controlled on a long-term asthma-control medication such as an inhaled corticosteroid (ICS) or whose disease warrants initiation of treatment with both an inhaled corticosteroid and long-acting beta,- Important Limitations of Use:

 SYMBICORT is NOT indicated for the relief of acute bronchospasm Maintenance Treatment of Chronic Obstructive Pulmonary Disease SYMBICORT 160/4.5 is indicated for the maintenance treatment of airflow obstruction in patients with chronic obstructive pulmonary disease (COPD) including chronic bronchitis and/or emphysema.
 SYMBICORT 160/4.5 is also indicated to reduce exacerbations of COPD.
 SYMBICORT 160/4.5 is the only strength indicated for the treatment of COPD.
-Important Limitations of Use SYMBICOBT is NOT indicated for the relief of acute bronchospasm CONTRAINDICATIONS The use of SYMBICORT is contraindicated in the following conditions:
+Important Limitations of Use SYMBICORT is NOT indicated for the relief of acute bronchospasm.

+CONTRAINDICATIONS The use of SYMBICORT is contraindicated in the following conditions:

-· Primary treatment of status asthmaticus or other acute episodes of asthma or COPD where intensive measures are required.
-Hypersensitivity to any of the ingredients in SYMBICORT.
+- · Primary treatment of status asthmaticus or other acute episodes of asthma or COPD where intensive measures are required. - · Hypersensitivity to any of the ingredients in SYMBICORT.